Characterization of Circular-arc Graphs: III. Chordal Graphs

 \section{Introduction}

+All graphs discussed in this paper are finite and simple.
+The vertex set and edge set of graph~$G$ are denoted by, respectively,~$V(G)$ and~$E(G)$.
+For a subset~$U\subseteq V(G)$, we denote by~$G[U]$ the subgraph of~$G$ induced by~$U$, and by~$G - U$ the subgraph~$G[V(G)\setminus U]$, which is shortened to~$G - v$ when~$U = \{v\}$.
+The \emph{neighborhood} of a vertex~$v$, denoted by~$N_{G}(v)$, comprises vertices adjacent to~$v$, i.e.,~$N_{G}(v) = \{ u \mid uv \in E(G) \}$, and the \emph{closed neighborhood} of~$v$ is~$N_{G}[v] = N_{G}(v) \cup \{ v \}$.
+We may drop the subscript if the graph is clear from the context.
+A \emph{clique} is a set of pairwise adjacent vertices, and an \emph{independent set} is a set of vertices that are pairwise nonadjacent.
+For~$\ell \ge 4$, we use $C_\ell$ to denote a simple cycle on~$\ell$ vertices; they are called \emph{holes}.
+A graph is~\emph{$H$-free} if it does not contain~$H$ as an induced subgraph.

 A graph is a \emph{circular-arc graph} if its vertices can be assigned to arcs on a circle such that two vertices are adjacent if and only if their corresponding arcs intersect.
 Such a set of arcs is called a \emph{circular-arc model} for this graph (Figure~\ref{fig:normal-and-helly}).
-If we replace the circle with the real line and arcs with intervals, we end with interval graphs.
+If we replace the circle with the real line and arcs with intervals, we end up with interval graphs.
 All interval graphs are circular-arc graphs.
 Both graph classes are by definition \emph{hereditary}, i.e., closed under taking induced subgraphs.
 While both classes have been intensively studied, there is a huge gap between our understanding of them.
 One fundamental combinatorial problem on a hereditary graph class is its characterization by \emph{forbidden induced subgraphs}, i.e., minimal graphs that are not in the class.
-For example, the {forbidden induced subgraphs} of interval graphs are holes (induced cycles of length at least four) and those in Figure~\ref{fig:non-interval}~\cite{lekkerkerker-62-interval-graphs}.
-The same problem on circular-arc graphs, however, has been open for sixty years~\cite{hadwiger-64-combinatorial-geometry, klee-69-cag}.
+For example, the {minimal forbidden induced subgraphs} of interval graphs are holes and those in Figure~\ref{fig:non-interval}~\cite{lekkerkerker-62-interval-graphs}.

 \begin{theorem}[\cite{lekkerkerker-62-interval-graphs}] A graph is an interval graph if and only if it does not contain any hole or any graph in Figure~\ref{fig:non-interval} as an induced subgraph. \end{theorem}